bonitasoft/bonita-doc/md/bonita-as-windows-service.md

 # How to install Bonita as a service on Windows

-If you are a Windows server administrator you know how useful can be to have softwares installed as a windows service.
 In this tutorial we show how to install Tomcat with Bonita configured as a windows service.

 ## Software needed